BRAVO68WEB/rusty-alternatives/README.md

 - [swc](https://github.com/swc-project/swc) - Rust-based platform for the Web
 - [tabby](https://github.com/TabbyML/tabby) - Self-hosted AI coding assistant
 - [influxdb](https://github.com/influxdata/influxdb) - Scalable datastore for metrics, events, and real-time analytics
-- [servo](https://github.com/servo/servo) - Servo, the embeddable, independent, memory-safe, modular, parallel web rendering engine
+- [servo](https://github.com/servo/servo) - Servo aims to empower developers with a lightweight, high-performance alternative for embedding web technologies in applications.
 - [comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
 It provides you the material to quickly teach Rust.
 - [surrealdb](https://github.com/surrealdb/surrealdb) - A scalable, distributed, collaborative, document-graph database, for the realtime web
 - [fish-shell](https://github.com/fish-shell/fish-shell) - The user-friendly command line shell.